Headingley Rugby Stadium

-Headingley Rugby Stadium shares the same site as Headingley Cricket Ground and is home to Leeds Rhinos.
-Headingley is the 5th largest rugby league stadium in England.
+Headingley Rugby Stadium (known as AMT Headingley Rugby Stadium due to sponsorship) is a rugby league stadium in Headingley, Leeds and shares the same site as Headingley Cricket Ground.
+It is the home ground of the Leeds Rhinos, and is the fifth largest rugby league stadium in England.

 History

-1889-1980s: Construction and development
+1889–1980s: Construction and development

 Leeds St Johns, who were later to become Leeds Rugby League Football Club then Leeds Rhinos, moved to Headingley in 1889 and built Headingley stadium.
 Leeds were founder members of the Northern Union in 1895 and Headingley hosted rugby league's first ever Challenge Cup Final in 1897.

 In the 1930s, major developments took place on two sides of the rugby ground.
 The South Stand was completed in 1931, with some of the work being carried out by club players, while the old wooden North Stand was burned down during a match against Halifax on 25 March 1932.
 By the end of 1932, a new North Stand had been completed.
 The record attendance at Headingley was 40,175 for the rugby league match between Leeds and Bradford Northern on 21 May 1947.
 Undersoil heating was installed in 1963 but has since been removed due to ongoing problems, and floodlights were installed in 1966.
-The 1970 Rugby League World Cup Final between Great Britain and Australia was played at the stadium before a crowd of 18,776.
+The 1970 Rugby League World Cup final between Great Britain and Australia was played at the stadium before a crowd of 18,776.

 The third and deciding Test of the 1978 Ashes series was played at Headingley before a crowd of 30,604.

 1990s–2000: Rugby union and World Cup games

-New changing rooms were added in 1991, the same year Leeds RFC were founded and moved into Headingley.
-In July 1998, Leeds RFC became part of the world's first dual-code rugby partnership, Leeds Rugby Limited.
+New changing rooms were added in 1991, the same year Leeds RUFC were founded and moved into Headingley.
+In July 1998, Leeds RUFC came under common ownership with Leeds Rhinos, the two becoming part of the world's first dual-code rugby partnership, Leeds Rugby Limited.

 Headingley only hosted one match of the 1995 Rugby League World Cup, held in England and Wales to celebrate the centenary of rugby league in England.
 Host nation England defeated rugby league minnows South Africa 46–0 in front of 14,041 fans.

 Two matches of the 2000 Rugby League World Cup were held at Headingley which included England v.
-Fiji which England won by 66–10 in front of a crowd of 10,052 and latterly the quarter final fixture between England and Ireland which England won by 26–16 and attracted 15,405 spectators.
+Fiji which England won by 66–10 in front of a crowd of 10,052 and latterly the quarter-final fixture between England and Ireland which England won by 26–16 and attracted 15,405 spectators.